 “Mindfulness, as we know, is a word that has been absorbed now into our culture.
 I think it’s so important to appreciate the depth and the nuances of what mindfulness can offer to us in terms of waking up,” says meditation teacher Christina Feldman.
-In Tricycle’s new online course, “The Seven Factors of Awakening,” which launches on September 13, Feldman and Jaya Rudgard discuss these very nuances.
+In Tricycle’s online course, “The Seven Factors of Awakening,” Feldman and Jaya Rudgard discuss these very nuances.
 Read an excerpt from the course below and learn more about Tricycle’s online courses here.

 Mindfulness Is Familiar